ionos-cloud/cluster-api-provider-proxmox/CONTRIBUTING.md

-# Contributing to Cluster API Provider for Proxmox
+# Contributing to Cluster API Provider for Proxmox Virtual Environment

-Thank you for considering contributing to the Cluster API provider for Proxmox.
+Thank you for considering contributing to the Cluster API Provider for Proxmox VE.
 We appreciate your time and effort to help make this project better.
 To ensure a smooth collaboration, please follow the guidelines below.

 ## Code of Conduct